 The event of Isra’ and Mi’raj is the miraculous night journey of Prophet Muhammad s.a.w that happened in a single night.
 This miraculous journey is marked as an important milestone in the Islamic calendar.
 The journey of al-Isra’ and al-Mi’raj consists of the journey from Makkah to Baitul Maqdis (Jerusalem), which is known as al-Isra’, and the ascension from Baitul Maqdis to the Heavens, known as al-Mi’raj.

 This miraculous journey is believed to be both a physical and spiritual journey that Rasulullah s.a.w. had experienced, and was unimaginable during his time.
 While there is no unanimous agreement by scholars and Muslim historians on the exact date that this event had taken place, it is widely believed that this event had taken place on 27 Rajab, just over a year before the emigration of Prophet Muhammad s.a.w to Madinah.

-Isra’ and Mi’raj hold great significance in the lives of the believers.
+Isra’ and Mi’raj hold great significance in the lives of believers.
 At that time, it served as a sign of the greatness of Allah s.w.t. and His majesty.
 It was known to be a miraculous event as it also ascertained the Prophethood of Rasulullah s.a.w. beyond human comprehension.
-It was a period where the journey from Makkah to Jerusalem would take months to complete.
+It was a period where the journey from Makkah to Jerusalem would usually take months to complete.

 In fact, no other man was proven to have gone far and beyond the known universe.
-For Rasulullah s.a.w. to travel from Makkah to Jerusalem in one night and to the Heavens, and then return within a single night was beyond the human limitations.
+For Rasulullah s.a.w. to travel from Makkah to Jerusalem in one night and to the Heavens, and then return within a single night was beyond the human comprehension.

 It was, therefore, a test of faith for the followers of Rasulullah s.a.w. and a display of Allah’s power and His grandeur.
 Allah s.w.t. explained this journey in the following Quranic verse: